Maggie Lomax accredited Psychotherapist & Counsellor; PSA reg.

-I am accredited by UKAHPP as a Psychotherapist and am registered with the National Counselling Society.
-My accrediting organisations observe very high ethical standards, with a code of ethics and practice which offers you protection and ensures that you are dealt with in a fair and professional way.
-As a NCS member I am on of their Accredited Register, ratified by the Professional Standards Agency.
+I am accredited by UKAHPP as a Psychotherapist and so registered with the Professional Standards Authority for Health and Social Care.
+My accrediting organisation observes very high ethical standards, with a code of ethics and practice which offers you protection and ensures that you are dealt with in a fair and professional way.

 The people I see professionally are individuals, couples and groups (e.g. families or work teams).
 It is you, the person, rather than the issues that count.